mbmccormick/mbmccormick.github.io/_posts/2014-05-31-install-hamachi-vpn-on-western-digital-my-cloud.md

 ---
 layout: post
-title: Install Hamachi VPN on Western Digital My Cloud
+title: 'Install Hamachi VPN on Western Digital My Cloud'
-author: Matt
-permalink: "/2014/05/install-hamachi-vpn-on-western-digital-my-cloud/"
-categories:
-  - Tutorial
-tags:
-  - hamachi
-  - westerndigital
-  - mycloud
-  - linux
-  - vpn
-  - networking
-  - hacking
-published: true
+comments: true
 ---

 <i><b>UPDATE:</b> The WD My Cloud device firmware versions 04.00.00 and later use a modified version of Debian Linux which uses 64K sized memory pages.
 In order to build Debian packages for use on a 64K page-size device, an "qemu-emulated native" build system is used, which contains the binutils package modified for 64K page-size alignment.
 As a result, the latest firmware has broken this guide.
 I am working on a fix, but in the mean time it is best to not upgrade your WD My Cloud device firmware.</i>